Sample-path large deviations for unbounded additive functionals of the reflected random walk: Introduction

 Unfortunately, despite remarkable developments in the area, including the more recent contributions in \cite {kontoyiannis2003spectral}, the prevailing assumptions in the literature are often not applicable to natural functionals of well-behaved geometrically ergodic models, such as Lindley's recursion with light-tailed input.

-In particular, every existing general result describing sample path large deviations of functionals of a process such as Lindley's recursion, must assume the function of interest to be bounded.
+In particular, every existing general result describing sample-path large deviations of functionals of a process such as Lindley's recursion, must assume the function of interest to be bounded.
 Hence, the current state-of-the-art rules out very important cases, such as the sample-path behavior of the empirical average of the waiting time sequence in single-server queue over large time scales.
-Our development allows one to study sample path large deviations for the cumulative waiting time sequence of a single-server queue.
-In particular, we provide methodological ideas which, we believe, will be useful in further development of the general theory of sample path large deviations for additive functionals of geometrically ergodic Markov processes.
+Our development allows one to study sample-path large deviations for the cumulative waiting time sequence of a single-server queue.
+In particular, we provide methodological ideas which, we believe, will be useful in further development of the general theory of sample-path large deviations for additive functionals of geometrically ergodic Markov processes.
 More precisely, our contributions are summarized as follows,